How to create a learning culture

 The benefits of investment in a learning culture can easily outweigh the costs.
-In high-performing learning organizations, Deloitte found that employee productivity rises by an eye-popping 37%.
+In high-performing learning organisations, Deloitte found that employee productivity rises by an eye-popping 37%.

 Employees win, too.
 Every skill learned can increase their value within the company, job satisfaction, quality of life, and standard of living.
 It’s no wonder then that, in a 2021 Gallup study of 15,000 U.S. adults, more than half (57%) of survey respondents said they are “extremely” or “very” interested in an upskilling program and it would have an impact on their willingness to accept a job offer.

-Intelligent HR solutions can measure and analyze employee learning participation and performance, then measure the learning plan’s effectiveness and ROI.
+Intelligent HR solutions can measure and analyse employee learning participation and performance, then measure the learning plan’s effectiveness and ROI.

 The three levels of a learning culture